-The Immigration Policy Review of 1986 was the culmination of the gradual shift which began in the 1960s.
+The Immigration Policy Review of 1986 was the culmination of the gradual shift which had begun in the 1960s.
 It marked a real break with the earlier emphasis on nationality and ethnic origin as the basis for admitting immigrants.
 Any person who met specified educational, business, professional, age or asset requirements was to be admitted, regardless of race or nationality.

 Under the points system, any applicant achieving a minimum number of points was automatically eligible for admission.
-Yearly immigration targets were set and the total number coming in was adjusted by raising or lowering the number of points needed, or by tightening or easing such criteria as English language requirements.
+Yearly immigration targets were set and the total number coming in was adjusted by raising or lowering the number of points needed, or by tightening or easing such criteria as English language competence.

-Other changes introduced in 1991 included a new ‘general skills’ category under which an applicant had to have a degree or certified trade or vocational qualification.
+Other changes introduced in 1991 included a new ‘general skills’ category, under which an applicant had to have a degree or certified trade or vocational qualification.

-These changes favoured people of early to middle working age, who had appropriate qualifications, work experience and business skills, the ability to be self-supporting on arrival, or the capital to invest in a business.
+These changes favoured people of early to middle working age who had appropriate qualifications, work experience and business skills, the ability to be self-supporting on arrival, or the capital to invest in a business.

-The regulations were reviewed again in October 1995 to ensure that New Zealand continued to attract migrants who would most benefit the country.
-Concern about the increasing number of Asians living in New Zealand was probably also behind the review.
+The regulations were reviewed again in 1995 to ensure that New Zealand continued to attract migrants who would most benefit the country.
+Concern about the increasing number of Asians living in New Zealand was also behind the review.

 In 2002 the standard of English required for the general skills category and some of the business categories was raised to the level required of students entering university.

 In 2003 the general skills category was replaced by a skilled migrant category.
 This replaced the pass mark system with a process whereby people qualifying above a level of points entered a selection pool, from which they were invited to apply for residence.
-Applicants had to be of good health and character, and points were allocated on the basis of age, qualifications, employment status, work experience, identified skills shortage and the regional location of any job offer.
+Applicants had to be of good health and character, and points were allocated on the basis of age, qualifications, employment status, work experience, identified skills shortage and the location of any job offer.